 Ausra Stankevičienė.
 Mrs. Stankevičienė, born 1974, is the member of the Management Board of the Management Company.
-Prior to joining Northern Horizon Capital group as fund treasurer and later as head of fund administration, she has worked at Swedbank Lithuania.
+Prior to joining Northern Horizon Capital group as fund treasurer and later as head of fund administration and from 1 March 2019 as Fund Service Director, she has worked at Swedbank Lithuania.
 She holds a Chartered Financial Analyst (CFA) credential.
 She graduated from Vilnius University (MBA) in 1998.
 In addition to holding board member positions in Northern Horizon Nordic Aged Care S.a.r.l. and Northern Horizon Capital A/S, she also serves as a board member in the SPVs belonging to the Issuer, the Laurus Fund and Nordic Aged Care Fund.